WHY READ HISTORICAL BIBLICAL FICTION?

 When I left the corporate world after more than 30 years, I wanted to pursue a life-long ambition of using my talents to support, mentor, facilitate women’s growth through my Christian faith.
 I asked God, “What’s next?”

 On a long journey celebrating retirement, I discovered historical fiction about women in the Bible.
 Returning home inspired, I distributed 15 copies of one novel and asked if the recipients would join me to review.
 I prepared questions and facilitated a discussion group that had multi-generations of women.
-As commitment to learning and sharing grew our collective faith, the answer to my question “what’s next” became apparent: Seeds of Faith, an organization committed to helping women grow in their faith journeys.
+As commitment to learning and sharing grew our collective faith, the answer to my question “what’s next” became apparent: Seeds of Faith for Women, an organization committed to helping women grow in their faith journeys.

 My decades in corporate leadership roles required research, project planning, and people skills I now turn to fulfilling this vision of supporting women in their spiritual growth journeys.
 I ask that you join me in celebrating life and living it abundantly by learning the stories from the Bible and sharing your thoughts and ideas about how they can instruct us today.